I don’t know about you, but I hate a difficult conversation. Whether it be giving feedback to

 expert in tax and practice careers, shares 4 steps to managing conflict and in turn being a better

 #1 Take the emotion out of it

 When emotions are tickled, either intentionally or not, the tendency for one, or both, parties to flare up at the first sign of a criticism, threat or harsh negotiation tactic increases dramatically – reducing the potential of coming to an ‘agreement’ in that conversation almost to zero.
 Try to be objective and look at the facts, all the time being very aware of controlling your own emotions in order to stop it escalating.
 Put a pen and paper to your ‘wants’ and ask a bystander for an objective opinion.
-Are you being realistic?
+It’s also good and helpful to identify and ask ‘are you being realistic?’

 #2 Don’t bury it